astropy/astroquery/docs/jplhorizons/jplhorizons.rst

 How to Use the Query Tables
 ===========================

-`astropy table`_ objects created by the query functions are extremely versatile and easy to use.
+`~astropy.table.Table` objects created by the query functions are extremely versatile and easy to use.
 Since all query functions return the same type of table, they can all be used in the same way.